VanDalkvist/ko-component-loader/README.md

     // .......

 ```

+Custom path provider factory should contains:

-* buildProvider {function} - use it to setup custom path formats to make component-loader understand where it can find templates, view models or factories. formats arguments should be like this:
+* buildProvider {function} - use it to setup custom path formats to make component-loader understand where it can find templates, view models or factories.

+Formats arguments should be like this:
 ```json
 {
     "template": "you-template-path-format",